HWB Pillar Update

 Healthier Eating & Active Living Plan

-The strength of the plan lies in the systems thinking, collective impact approach across increasing physical activity and healthy eating within the G21 region.
 This whole of population approach is markedly different to other regional areas, with our focus on several cohorts within the population where evidence suggests we are best placed to focus our efforts for change.
+The Monitoring and Evaluation brief has been received and accepted by DHHS, and it is anticipated that work will begin in this area in November 2018.

 Preventing and Addressing Violence against Women and Children